 The Medicare Administrative Contractors, or MACs, responsible for processing Medicare claims for durable medical equipment recently approved a Local Coverage Determination, or LCD, document that may limit Medicare coverage of our products for certain patients.
 This LCD, released by the MACs on December 17, 2015, is retroactively effective, beginning December 1, 2015.
 The LCD increases the severity of lymphedema symptoms that a patient must exhibit before such patient is eligible for Medicare reimbursement for a pneumatic compression device.
-The LCD also inserts more restrictive criteria that require a patient to potentially endure a longer period of conservative therapy to prove that it fails to control their lymphedema, instead of requiring failure of just one 4-week round of conservative therapy as stated in the National Coverage Determination, or NCD.
+The LCD also inserts more restrictive criteria that require a patient to potentially endure a longer period of conservative therapy to prove that it fails to control their lymphedema, instead of requiring completion of just one 4-week round of conservative therapy as stated in the National Coverage Determination, or NCD.
+The LCD requires four consecutive weeks of conservative therapy with no significant improvement in symptoms during any of those four weeks.
 Further, the LCD does not cover use of an advanced pneumatic compression device, such as our Flexitouch System, unless the patient's lymphedema is present in the chest, trunk or abdomen.
 Although many patients with lymphedema likely do have some level of chest, trunk or abdominal involvement, this criteria in the LCD means that patients with lymphedema that is confined to the limb will not have access to advanced pneumatic compression devices until the lymphedema progresses to impact the trunk, chest or abdomen.
-There is no similar requirement in the NCD that the lymphedema is present in the chest, trunk or abdomen.
-We are working through a coalition of device manufacturers and healthcare providers to have the LCD revised to mirror the NCD.
-If our efforts and the efforts of other stakeholders to overturn the LCD are unsuccessful, it may have a negative impact on certain Medicare patients' access to our Flexitouch System and our Entre System, which in turn could have an adverse effect on our business and results of operations.
-The LCD pneumatic compression device coverage criteria for chronic venous insufficiency with venous stasis ulcers largely track existing treatment of venous stasis ulcers.
+There is no similar requirement in the NCD that the lymphedema is present in the LCD are unsuccessful, it may have a negative impact on certain Medicare patients' access to our efforts and the efforts of other stakeholders to overture the LCD are unsuccessful, it may have a negative impact on certain Medicare patients' access to our Flexitouch System and our Entre System, which in turn could have an adverse effect on our business and results of operations.
+The LCD pneumatic compression device coverage criteria fo therapy trial.
+Under the new LCD, advanced pneumatic compression devices like our Flexitouch System are no longer covered at all for the treatment of venous stasis ulcers.
 Private payers often follow Medicare's lead in setting reimbursement criteria and, if the LCD is not overturned, private payers may adopt the same or similar coverage standards as set forth in the LCD.